softwaresaved/automated_testing/README.md

 I walk through the recipe in detail, by means of a running example in Python, though the recipe can be applied within any language.

-I also give examples of regression testing in practice from projects run at [EPCC](http://www.epcc.ed.ac.uk), The University of Edinburgh and [The Software Sustainability Institute](http://www.software.ac.uk].
+I also give examples of regression testing in practice from projects run at [EPCC](http://www.epcc.ed.ac.uk), The University of Edinburgh and [The Software Sustainability Institute](http://www.software.ac.uk).

-For the purposes of this guide, the term "code" can mean anything, whether this be C, C++, Fortran, or Java programs or Python, R, or bash scripts.
+For the purpose of this guide, the term "code" can mean anything, whether this be C, C++, Fortran, or Java programs or Python, R, or bash scripts.

 ## Follow along...